abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     ..  raw:: latex

-        \hrulefill
+        \HRule

     First, it tries to challenge its last choice for the second queen but it detects that there are no more other choices.
-The solver has to challenge its choice to place the first queen in the first row and places the first queen in the first column second row.
+The solver has to challenge its first choice to place the first queen in the first row and places the first queen in the first column second row.

     The propagation can now take place: